MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6550 [Innn|Inull] [Xnnn] [Ynnn] [Znnn]
 ```

-Takes at least one of X, Y and Z co-ordinates as the target location, and an optional probe ID (I).
+Takes at least one of X, Y, and Z coordinates as the target location, and an optional probe ID (I).
 If the probe ID is given, it will attempt to move to the target location while watching the specified probe for activation due to collision.
-If a probe ID is not given, this move acts like a G1 move to the target, implementing an unprotected move at the manual probing speed.
-This macro is called by probing macros to try to avoid damaging any probe due to accidental collisions.
+If a probe ID is not provided, this move acts like a G1 move to the target, implementing an unprotected move at the manual probing speed.
+This macro is called by probing macros to avoid damaging any probe due to accidental collisions.

 ### `M7601` - PRINT WORKPLACE DETAILS